-There are two individual, gender-neutral bathrooms in the Bundy Annex building on the same level as the store.
-These bathrooms have very narrow doorways and are not wheelchair accessible.
+There is one gender-neutral bathroom on the same level as the store back behind the staff-only storage area.
+This bathroom is very small, has a very narrow doorway and is not wheelchair accessible.
+It is under a staircase and thus the ceiling is very low.
 There is an accessible bathroom in the Bundy Museum visitors center (building on the corner of Cedar St & Main St).

 IS THE STORE FRAGRANCE FREE?

 The store is not fragrance free although we ask our volunteers not to wear strongly scented products when they are working a store shift.
-Currently the hand sanitizer and hand soap dispensers contain products with fragrances in them but we are hoping to work with the Bundy Museum to switch over to fragrance free alternatives.
+Currently the hand sanitizer and hand soap dispensers contain products with fragrances in them.

 ARE YOUR LIVE EVENTS ACCESSIBLE?